scaleapi/llm-engine/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Thank you for taking the time to file a bug report!
+Before you do so, please take a look at existing open issues and make sure that your issue is not already documented.
+If it isn't, please provide us with a clear and concise description of what the bug is.

-**LLM Engine Version, Request ID, Timestamp**
+**LLM Engine Version**
 - LLM Engine Version:

+**System Version**
+- Python Version:
+- Operating System:

+**Timestamp and Request ID**
+_If you ran into an internal error while using `llm-engine`, please provide the following_
+- Timestamp:
 - Request ID:
-- Timestamp:

-_Request ID and Timestamp are available as fields in the Internal Error JSON Response message._

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Install LLM Engine '....'
 2. Make API call '....'
 3. See error

+**Minimal Reproducible Example**
+A code snippet that documents how your bug can be reproduced.

 **Expected behavior**
 A clear and concise description of what you expected to happen.